DashAndr1/rsschool-cv/cv.md

 Without experience

 ### Education
-Bachelor by Аaculty of Radiophysics and computer technologies, BSU
+Bachelor by Аaculty of Radiophysics and computer technologies, BSU(2013-2017)

 ### English
 B1